JoaGamo/GameZip/README.md

 # Configuration
 > [!NOTE]
 > Install the required packages using `pip install -r requirements.txt`.
 > Additionally, 7z (for handling file compression) is required on your system.
 For Debian systems, use `apt install p7zip`.
-Also make sure you have unrar installed if you are dealing with RAR files.
-Do `apt install unrar-free` for it.
+If you are dealing with RAR files, install unrar (non-free package).
+Edit apt-sources to include non-free repositories, then `apt install unrar`.
+Note: Unlocking encrypted RAR files is not supported in unrar-free, in case you install it.

 > [!IMPORTANT]
 > In the latest update, IGDB support has been added as an alternative to RAWG.